2 Weeks in Belize: The Complete Travel Guide

 There aren't many budget accommodations beyond Pedro's Inn Backpacker Hostel and Sandbar Beachfront Hostel.
 Instead, you'll find many mid-range and above hotels and resorts such as Xanadu Island Resort, Captain Morgan's Retreat, and The Palapa House.
 Most accommodations are within walking distance of restaurants and attractions.
 You can always rent a golf cart to get around or hitch a ride in a mini-van taxi.

-What to See and Do on Ambergris Caye
+What to See & Do on Ambergris Caye

 Week 2: Head Back to Mainland Belize

-After you get your fill of island life, take the water taxi back to Belize City.
-From here, you have three options for getting around on mainland Belize.
+After you get your fill of island life, take the water taxi back to Belize City, or take a plane if you have extra budget and want to get inland faster.
+From Belize City, you have three options for getting around on mainland Belize.
 All vary in terms of duration and cost.

 There are several beach towns that you can access on mainland Belize.
 While there are some beach hotel options in and around Belize City, your best bet is to go a bit further to seek the very best beaches.
 Be forewarned that the distance truly is rather far.

-Drive three hours (180 miles) south of Belize City and you'll find arguably the best beaches on the Placencia Peninsula.
-Stretching 17-miles long, this peninsula is home to a small fishing village.
-But the main attraction is the abundance of white sand beaches and gorgeous Caribbean waters.
+Drive three hours (about 180 miles) south of Belize City and you'll find arguably the best beaches in the country.
+The Placencia Peninsula stretches 17 miles long and is home to a small fishing village surrounded by white sand beaches and calm Caribbean waters.
+It's quieter and more local-feeling than the islands.

 Where to Stay in Placencia